CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

-apply boundary conditions of zero or constant gradient values based on interior values near the boundary.  ``cyclic`` boundary conditions communicate neighbor data from the opposite side of the grid.  ``open`` boundary conditions do not impose any values on the boundary.
-This might be useful in cases where external data is specified on the outside boundary.
-The ``zero_gradient`` and ``linear_extrap`` boundary conditions have been implemented as an interim step toward a regional grid capability.
-Until restoring options are complete and the regional capability is fully tested, these boundary conditions may produce nonphysical values such as negative ice thickness.
+apply boundary conditions of zero or constant gradient values based on interior values near the boundary.  ``cyclic`` boundary conditions communicate neighbor data from the opposite side of the grid.  ``open`` boundary conditions do not impose any values on the boundary and should not be used.
-In general, where the boundary is land or where there is no ice on the boundary, the boundary_type settings and boundary conditions play no role.
+The ``zero_gradient`` and  ``linear_extrap`` boundary conditions provide a regional grid capability, but may produce nonphysical values such as negative ice thickness.

 In the displaced-pole global grids, the mask (kmt) file has at least one row of grid cells along the north and south boundaries that is land.
 Along the east/west